 As I learned later 15 would have been the right price for going alone, five the price for a colectivo, a shared taxi, normally my preferred choice.
 If he intentionally told me a wrong price to make me enter or if one of us made a mistake can’t be determined and the price difference is (for us) ridiculous.
 But using violence and damaging my stuff (much more expansive than the 10 Bolivianos = 1.50 Dollar difference) was reason enough to report the incident to the tourist office.

-I will continue my excurse of the Salta-report.
+I will continue my excurse of the Salta report.
 As I told you Bolivia is much poorer than Argentina even now as Argentina is in a crisis.
 Argentina made it, is not a third world country anymore.
-For Bolivia the situation is different it is dependent on money from the IMF which dictates huge parts of the countries politics.
-The country is missing all kind of structures, good education, working government … Though Bolivia is a rich country considering it has minerals, ore, gas and even some gasoline.
-One of the things the country really would need is a connection to the sea to sell these goods, but the surrounding countries ( Peru , Brazil and the not so loved Chile ) cash for the transit of these things, cash so much that there isn’t anything left as the prices on the world market are very low.
-If I understood correctly Bolivia had this connection to the sea some hundred years ago but lost it in a war against Chile .
-The president now tries to build a pipeline through Chile , possibly considering only the interests of the huge company he owns.
+For Bolivia the situation is different, it is dependent on money from the IMF which dictates huge parts of the countries politics.
+The country is missing all kind of structures, good education, working government. hough Bolivia is a rich country considering it has minerals, ore, natural gas and even some mineral oil.
+One of the things the country really would need is a connection to the sea to sell these goods, but the surrounding countries (Peru, Brazil and the not so loved Chile) cash for the transit of these things, cash so much that there isn’t anything left as the prices on the world market are very low.
+If I understood correctly Bolivia had a connection to the sea some hundred years ago but lost it in a war against Chile.
+The president now tries to build a pipeline through Chile, possibly considering only the interests of the huge company he owns.